huiwenxue122/3d-scanning/README.md

 ![detectLaser explanation](1.png)

-# Assignment 02 | Camera Calibration and Optical Triangulation
+# Camera Calibration and Optical Triangulation

 This project was developed as part of **ENGN2502: 3D Photography (Fall 2024, Brown University)**.
 The goal is to implement **camera calibration** and **laser line triangulation** to reconstruct 3D point clouds from structured light scanning.